opencog/atomspace/opencog/matrix/README.md

 predicates.
 We are interested, perhaps, not just in `WordNode`'s but in relations between, say, `ConceptNodes` and `ContextLink`s.

-The count can be stored anywhere, as the `'pair-count` method is used to obtain it.
-In most cases, it is simply stored in a CountTruthValue attached to the EvaluationLink.
-It's doesn't have to be, it could be placed elsewhere.

 The core idea is that the atomspace can hold sparse matrix data; in a certain sense, the atomspace was designed from the get-go to do exactly that.
-Once you can see that its a matrix, you can then apply a variety of generic matrix analysis tools to it.
-The tools implemented here
+Once you realize that your data can be seen as a kind of matrix, you can then apply a variety of generic matrix analysis tools to it.
-include:
+The tools implemented here include:

- * row and column subtotals
+ * row and column subtotals (i.e. "marginals")
  * computing and caching frequencies from counts.
  * computing and caching mutual information between rows and columns
  * computing cosine similarity between rows or columns.
  * performing PCA (principal component analysis) in the matrix.
  * performing cuts, to remove unwanted rows, coumns and individual entries.

+To use these tools, all you need to do is to specify a low-level object that describes the matrix.
+It needs to provide some very simple but important mthods: the `'left-type` and `'right-type` methods, that return the atom type of the rows and the columns; a `'pair-type` method that returns the atom-type of the pair, and a `'pair-count` method that returns the count, given the pair.

 FAQ